testflows/TestFlows-WebSite/source/handbook/index.md

     note(arg1)
 ```

-When custom command line argument parser is defined then the help gitmessages obtained using `-h` or `--help` option will include
+When custom command line argument parser is defined then the help messages obtained using `-h` or `--help` option will include
 the description of the custom arguments.
 For example,

 ```bash